 Mark Boucher, who was born today, was often overshadowed by the spectacular run-scoring feats of two contemporaries, Andy Flower and Adam Gilchrist, but he holds the record for most Test dismissals by a keeper, 555.
 He was the first keeper to take 500 Test catches.
-Boucher seamlessly replaced Dave Richardson in 1997-98, and played a key role in a team largely in the top two in both forms.
+Boucher seamlessly replaced Dave Richardson in 1997-98, and played a key role in a team that was largely in the top two in both forms.
 He overtook Ian Healy as the leading wicketkeeper in October 2007.
 Gilchrist edged past him, but Boucher, who pouched it back, is likely to keep the record for a while.
 A fighter to the core, he played 75 consecutive Tests before he was left out for a brief while.
-A very useful batsman, he made five Test hundreds, and could pack a punch when needed - he made an ODI hundred in 44 balls and three fifties in 22 balls or fewer.
+A very useful batter, he made five Test hundreds, and could pack a punch when needed - he made an ODI hundred in 44 balls and three fifties in 22 balls or fewer.
 In 2012, he announced the upcoming England tour would be his last, but a freak injury during a warm-up game in Somerset, where a flying bail injured his eye, forced him out of the tour.
 He announced his retirement shortly after and returned home.

 Birth of one of England's finest allrounders.
-Trevor "Barnacle" Bailey was a dour batsman and a fine fast-medium swing bowler who met the classical allrounder's criterion of having a higher batting average than bowling one (albeit by only 0.53).
+Trevor "Barnacle" Bailey was a dour batter and a fine fast-medium swing bowler who met the classical allrounder's criterion of having a higher batting average than bowling one (albeit by only 0.53).
 But Bailey will always be remembered for scoring the slowest half-century in first-class cricket.
 It took him 357 minutes.
-That came in the first Test in Brisbane in 1958-59, but Bailey's finest hour came in 1953, when he and Willie Watson batted out most of the last day at Lord's to earn England a second Test draw that was ultimately crucial to them regaining the Ashes.
+That came in the Brisbane Test in 1958-59, but Bailey's finest hour came in 1953, when he and Willie Watson batted out most of the last day at Lord's to earn England a second Test draw that was ultimately crucial to them regaining the Ashes.
 He later became a respected summariser with the BBC's Test Match Special radio team.
 He died at the age of 87 in a fire in his retirement home in Essex.

-Delirium in Kandy, after Muttiah Muralitharan, the town's biggest icon, ended the cat-and-mouse game with Shane Warne by regaining the record for most Test wickets.
+Delirium in Kandy, after Muthiah Muralidaran, the town's biggest icon, ended the cat-and-mouse game with Shane Warne by regaining the record for most Test wickets.
 Warne had well retired by then, and the next-best - Anil Kumble - was still chugging along to 600 wickets when Murali captured his 709th, that of Paul Collingwood in the first innings.
 Murali took nine in the Test - six in the first innings - that was Sanath Jayasuriya's last and Chaminda Vaas' 100th.

-Birth of the most prolific wicketkeeper-batsman of all.
+Birth of the most prolific wicketkeeper-batter of all.
 Les Ames scored over 37,000 runs between 1926 and 1951 for Kent and England.
 He is also the only wicketkeeper to score 100 first-class hundreds.
 He played 47 Tests for England, averaging over 40, and Andy Flower and Adam Gilchrist are the only keepers in Test history to score more than his eight Test hundreds.
 Ames died in Kent in 1990.

 A new world record for Australia, who hammered West Indies by an innings and 27 runs in Perth to record their 12th consecutive Test victory.
 West Indies were never in the game from the moment Glenn McGrath took a hat-trick to reduce them to 19 for 4 in the ninth over, and their fortunes were aptly summed up by Brian Lara's second-innings dismissal, bowled as he missed a horrible swipe at Stuart MacGill.
 It was their 15th defeat in 17 overseas Tests.